elastic/kibana/rfcs/text/0001_lifecycle_init.md

 new lifecycle events are encountered until it's time to shutdown.

-This results in lifecycle-like behaviors being hardcoded into the `start` handler itself rather than being exposed in a systemmatic way that other services and plugins can take advantage of.
+This results in lifecycle-like behaviors being hardcoded into the `start` handler itself rather than being exposed in a systematic way that other services and plugins can take advantage of.

 For example, core should not bind to a port until all HTTP handlers have been